shlienlab/raccoon/README.md

 ### Basic usage

-Given an `input` dataset in pandas-like format (samples X features), the `run` function will automatically set up a recursive clusters search with just some basic options.
+Given an `input` dataset in pandas-like format (samples X features), the `run` function will automatically set up a clusters search with just some basic options.

     import aroughcun as rc